derektypist/numeric-palindrome/README.md

 # Numeric Palindrome

-The purpose of the exercise is to check if the number is a palindrome.
+The purpose of the project is to check if the number is a palindrome.
 A palindrome is a number, which reads the same backward as forward, such as 111, 4, 161 and 4884.

 ## UX